gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

   for a given identifer must all statically match.
 Currently, the case of a binding for a nondiscrete component is not implemented.

+  An Extensions_Allowed pragma argument of "On" enables this extension.

 * Fixed lower bounds for array types and subtypes

   Unconstrained array types and subtypes can be specified with a lower bound